 Last October, a California state court judge ordered that Essure lawsuits brought by almost 1,000 women were to be centralized in Alameda County Superior Court.
 This makes California state court a mini MDL class action lawsuit.

 Are Punitive Damages Possible Against Bayer?

-The FDA also required that every woman potential Essure patient sign off on a checklist that explains all of the risks. specifically tailored to the risks associated with the device.
+The FDA also required that every potential female Essure patient sign off on a checklist that explains all the risks.
+It is specifically tailored to the risks associated with the device.
 The checklist specifically warns of device migration and perforation of organs, side effects that Conceptus and Bayer had been cited for hiding from the FDA and the public for years.